memecoder12345678/DCry-Ransomware-PoC/docs/CONTRIBUTING.md

 ## Contributing

-> Want to make DCry more powerful...
+> Want to make dcry more powerful...
 I mean, better?
 You're welcome here!

 ### What you can contribute: